banesullivan/gendocs/README.md

 ```

+That's it!
+That code block above is all you need to do to fully document your package(s).
+Now you can build the Sphinx documentation and all docs pages will be automatically generated.

-Note that you can also set up a base index file in your project for the `Generator`
+*Note that you can also set up a base index file in your project for the `Generator`
 to append if you'd like to include a brief overview of the package.
 We keep ours in the top level of the docs directory and pass the filename to the
-`DocumentPackages` method.
+`DocumentPackages` method.*